lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 > **Agenda**
 >
-> In this tutorial, we will cover:
+> Across these 2 labs, we will cover:
 >
 > 1. [Data Preparation](#data-preparation)
 >    - [Get data](#get-data)